Picture Yourself Abroad

 Study abroad has more than one path, and the one we’re most interested in is yours.
 Whether you know exactly what you are looking for or need help in defining the possibilities, our team of consultants is ready to work with you.
 We’ll guide you as you step through the process with your home and host universities – and we’ll help with the logistics you encounter along the way.

 We offer programs year-round so you can find something that fits your timeline.
 Our locations are not typical study abroad destinations, making them ideal for discovery and growth.
-We offer a fresh perspective on practical content – ranging from the arts, modern history and social sciences, regional identity studies, and language to business, economics, security, and diplomacy.
+We offer a fresh perspective on practical content – ranging from the arts, modern history and social sciences, regional identity studies, language, business, economics, security, and diplomacy.

 In-country, our trained specialists and partners are there to help you shape your program and carry out your vision.
 They also offer support as you discover and navigate the local culture and help you stay healthy and safe, providing 24-hour emergency support.

 Get started by browsing our programs and finding the opportunity that is right for you.
-If you don’t find quite what you are looking for, let us know and we’ll do our best to help you create a program that meets your needs – remember, it’s your study abroad experience that we’re interested in!
+Or, sign up to meet with an SRAS advisor.
+We’ll do our best to help you create a program that meets your needs – remember, it’s your study abroad experience that we’re interested in!